EchoMAV/docs/docs/echopilot_ai.md

 The EchoPilot AI hardware is nearly identical to an Nvidia developer kit, meaning it is possible to load firmware using NVidia's [SDK Manager](https://developer.nvidia.com/sdk-manager) using one of the standard configurations (e.g. see this [link](https://docs.nvidia.com/jetson/archives/r34.1/DeveloperGuide/text/IN/QuickStart.html#jetson-modules-and-configurations) for Xavier NX and Orin).
 The one caveat is that the EchoPilot AI is headless and does not have a HDMI controller chip.
 Because of this, when using a standard build with a device tree designed for the developer kit, you may get occasional error messages output to the serial console.

-To flash firmware using NVidia's SDK Manager:
+To flash firmware using Nvidia's SDK Manager:

 1. Ensure the EchoPilot AI is powered off.
 2. Attach a JST-GH to USB adapter (Rev0, included with the EchoPilot AI) or common USB to USB Micro-b cable (Rev1+) to the Jetson Debug port ([J25](#jetson-debug-j25)) and plug in the USB to your host computer.